Media

 NEIGHBOUR Art

-He's a pretty big "Braun fanboy", he bought a KF21 Braun coffee maker a couple of weeks ago, just like that, he doesn't drink coffee anyway.
+He is quite a "Braun fanboy", he bought a KF21 Braun coffee maker a few weeks ago, just because, even though he doesn't drink coffee.
 His favorite moment in Budapest is when he has no idea where he is for a moment.
-His favorite is the Nuremberger...
+His favorite is the Nürnberger...

 Article